The following terms have been identified as being of relevance to the NISO Knowledge Bases And Related Tools (KBART) Recommendations.

 The version, among many, that is most appropriate for a specific user in a specific situation at a given institution.
 This is likely to be a version of which they are entitled to access the full text, probably because of a subscription paid for by the library.

-A URL that takes a user directly to the correct article he seeks, rather than to the publication, volume, or issue from which it comes.
+A URL that takes a user directly to the correct article they seek, rather than to the publication, volume, or issue from which it comes.
 Not necessarily an OpenURL.
 An article-level link may take the user to an abstract, or to a version of the full text if it is available to them.

 Federated access control used widely by higher/further education institutions in the UK to simplify online access for users (particularly remote users).